The lifted functional approach to mean field games with common noise

 \subsection{Reader's Guide}

-To review our program in a nutshell, we first aim to show how the lifted functional approach can recover known results in mean field games with common noise (Section \ref{MFGtypical}).
+The main discovery of this paper is the connection between forward-backward systems of stochastic PDEs of the form \eqref{sMFG} and an underlying path-by-path system of PDEs \eqref{liftedsystemintro} that is classical besides novel ``compensator'' terms.
+To review our program in a nutshell, we first show how this lifted functional approach recovers known results in optimal control and mean field games with common noise (Sections \ref{pathdepcostprob} and \ref{MFGtypical}).
 Emboldened by this consistency, we next pursue more substantial and uncharted examples of mean field games with controlled common noise and partial information (Sections \ref{controlledvolatilitysection} and \ref{MFGpartialinfosection}, respectively).
-As a sanity check after some admittedly grueling calculations in Section \ref{MFGpartialinfosection}, we are rewarded by confirmation of the separation principle, extending its reach into new territory.
+As a sanity check, after some admittedly grueling calculations in Section \ref{MFGpartialinfosection}, we are rewarded by confirmation of the separation principle, extending its reach into new territory.

 A more detailed outline of the paper is as follows.
 Before we can articulate the lifted functional approach, we briefly review some notations in Section \ref{notations} that are commonly used throughout the paper.
-In Section \ref{liftedfuntionalsection}, after recalling the fundamental forward-backward system of stochastic PDEs \eqref{sMFG} that characterizes a mean field game equilibrium in the presence of common noise, we state the lifted functional approach for this prototype problem.
+In Section \ref{liftedfuntionalsection}, after recalling the prototype forward-backward system of stochastic PDEs \eqref{sMFG} that characterizes a mean field game equilibrium in the presence of common noise, we state the associated lifted functional system \eqref{liftedsystemintro}.
 In Section \ref{problemformulations}, we present in straightforward settings the problem formulations associated with the various stochastic PDE systems \eqref{sMFG}, \eqref{generalsHJB}, and \eqref{general} studied in the paper; a reader experienced in the interpretations of such systems may wish to skip this section.
 Section \ref{pathdepcostprob} can be considered a warm-up in a simpler setting for the more involved calculations of later sections; nevertheless, this example also confirms the consistency of the lifted functional approach with more classical approaches of the optimal control theory literature.